 My name is Niko Boskovic, and I am so very pleased to be able to share my thoughts and experiences living as an autistic teen.

-First, about me: I live in North Portland with my parents and sister, and am about to start my senior year in high school.
-I work part time at the Hollywood Trader Joe’s where I stock and face products.
+First, about me: I live in North Portland with my parents and sister, and just graduated with an Oregon high school diploma.
+I’ve started taking credit classes at PCC, and I work part time at the Hollywood Trader Joe’s where I stock and face products.
 I’ve wanted to work there since I was fourteen.
 It’s incredible to earn money on my own!